derpferd/semeval-2018-task2/hopper/README.md

 #### TfidfTransform
 Quote from Dennis's Documentation:
->TfidfTransformer transforms a count matrix to a normalized tf-idf representation. tf-idf means term-frequency times inverse document-frequency.
-The goal of using tf-idf instead of the raw frequencies of occurrence of a token in a given document is to scale down the impact of tokens that occur very frequently in a given corpus and that are hence empirically less informative than features that occur in a small fraction of the training corpus.
+> The TfidTransformer normalizes the count matrix (in our case, the frequency of a word in each emoji class).
+Using the frequencies without normalization gives too much weight to words that occur very frequently in the corpus even though they are less informative features.
+The frequencies are normalized to a tf-idf represetnation.
+Tf-idf is term-frequency times inverse document-frequency.

 #### SelectKBest
 The SelectKBest step, as it's name implies, selects the *k* best features.
 This step takes two arguments: a scoring function and *k*.
 The scoring function we use is [**chi2**](http://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.chi2.html#sklearn.feature_selection.chi2), really said chi-squared.
 Based on this SelectKBest selects the top *k* scoring tokens.
 We used a *k* value of 1000.
 We will need to do more research into if this value is optimal.
 The results from this selection feed into the next step, the classifier.